jina-ai/jina/docs/how-to/debug-executor.md

 (debug-executor)=
-# How to Debug Executor
+# How to debug an Executor

 ````{admonition} Caution
 :class: caution